Incredible places you aren't allowed to visit

 Sana'a, Yemen

-Many of the houses here are built of rammed earth known as pisé, and most of its Old City was built before the 11th century.
+Many of the houses here consist of rammed earth known as pisé, and most of its Old City was built before the 11th century.
 But civil unrest and then Saudi-led air strikes have put the city in danger.
-Today the Foreign and Commonwealth Office (FCO) and the US Department of State advise against all travel to Yemen.

 Point Nepean National Park, Victoria, Australia

-While you can hike around much of this stunning national park in Victoria, large sections are off limits thanks to conservation and potential hazards due to its past as a military firing range.
 The remote and protected location, set on the western tip of the Mornington Peninsula, is home to rare species, such as the white-footed dunnart, long-nosed bandicoot, black wallaby, singing honeyeater, blue-winged parrot and hooded plover, as well as native coastal plants.

 Viviana Cattenazzi/Shutterstock